Chart of accounts integration mapping

 For taxes that Gusto cannot pay to the agencies (i.e. NY SDI), these are listed out separately as an expense and as a liability.
 Since we cannot pay these on your behalf, the expense and liability items will be posted to your accounting software.
 You can later reconcile the liability once it has been paid outside of Gusto.

 Q: How can I post over individual employee payroll information?

 A: Payroll information is pushed over at the company level.
 Gusto does not currently support mapping for individual employees.

-However you can accomplish this by using Teams and Departments.
-Add one employee to each team, which can then map to specific accounts.
+However you can accomplish this by using Departments.
+Add one employee to each department, which can then map to specific accounts.
 Post this over to see the individual employee payroll details.